 To be clear, a deferral offer would be in lieu of an offer for this year's entering class; you cannot receive and accept a deferral offer from us and still continue to be considered for admission—once you have accepted our deferral offer, we would remove you from consideration for this year's class.
 Please note, too, that if you request a deferral offer, you need to provide us with details of what you plan to do during your deferral year.

 Sometimes our waitlisted applicants are on the fence about deferring: they have an option for something interesting to do during a deferral year, but in an ideal world, would prefer to begin law school right away.
 Should they ask for a deferral or not?
 If you find yourself in that situation in mid- to late June or later (that is, after our second deposit deadline has passed, and we have more information about what our immediate waitlist needs are likely to be), and would like a little counseling, please feel free to contact us.
 We’d be happy to talk to you about the pros and cons of making the request.

-Finally, if you request a deferral but are not granted one, we will still consider you for admissions for the current year if you remain interested.
+Finally, if you request a deferral but are not granted one, we will still consider you for admission for the current year if you remain interested.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home